somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 ![[Simulation of Thompson Sampling Reward.png]]

-As regret is converged in all the scenarios, convergen
+As regret is converged in all the scenarios, convergence is guaranteed, but we wanted to see how soon each of the combinations converges to the best performing arm

 ##### Observations